Frequently Asked Questions

 A blank notebook or journal, pens, pencil, and a highlighter.

-- If you take any prescription medications, bring enough to last for the length of your stay.
-Refills can be obtained @ the Lund’s Pharmacy, but it’s best to bring enough with you for the month.
+If you take any prescription medications, bring enough to last for the length of your stay.
+Refills can be obtained at the Lund’s Pharmacy, but it’s best to bring enough with you for the month.
 Please keep your prescriptions in their original container, do not mix prescription medications.

-- If you smoke, bring enough cigarettes for a 30-day stay.
+If you smoke, bring enough cigarettes for a 30-day stay.
 Cigarettes can be mailed to you during your stay.

 Comfortable clothes and clothes for yoga and fitness room.
 No drug or alcohol related sayings on attire.
 You will have access to our laundry facilities several times weekly while here, and we provide the laundry detergent for you.

-- You are welcome to bring an iPod or music player- unless it contains any downloaded video content or has internet capabilities.
+You are welcome to bring an iPod or digital music player - unless it has video and/or internet capabilities.
 Feel free to use them in your room, the Fitness Room and outside while walking.

 We have a safe for items, but encourage you not to bring unnecessary items of value.

 We want you to have an immersion experience in recovery while here, so we do not allow laptop computers, DVD players, movies, handheld gaming systems, etc. Take this time to focus on your sobriety and nothing else!

 Please bring any recovery or spiritual based books and literature with you, but no “pleasure reading” items such as novels or magazines, no Crossword or Suduko activity books.